-- Demonstrate the role of property creation for the management and development of irrigation and drainage systems
+- Demonstrate the role of property creation for the development and sustainability of irrigation and drainage systems

 - Discuss the importance of the social aspects that define the feasibility, implementation and continuation of land and water development projects

-- Conveyance and Irrigation Structures Required Upon completion, the participant should be able to:
+- Optimization of Canal System Design and Operation Required Upon completion, the participant should be able to:

 - Understand the sediment transport mechanism and how to control sediment transport in canal systems

 - Module 8 WSE (elective) Elective

 - ONLY HWR: M3096 - Groundwater in adaptation to global change impacts